Glossary

 How does Digital Rights Management work?

 Although digital content is covered by copyright laws, it is challenging to monitor the Internet for illegal activity.
-Thus, DRM takes a proactive approach to protecting digital assets by creating barriers to their misuse in the first place.
+DRM thus takes a proactive approach to protecting digital assets by creating barriers to misuse in the first place.

-Many DRM tools work through encryption or computer code embedded in the digital content to restrict access or use.
-These tools can control the number of times, devices, people or time periods that the content can be accessed or installed.
-Such controls are:
+Many DRM tools work by using encryption or computer code embedded in the digital content to restrict access or use.
+These tools can determine the number of times, devices, people or time periods that content can be accessed or installed.

 • Avoid editing and saving